 The side canyon containing Morning Glory Bridge

 The natural bridge crosses the back of the canyon, narrowly separated from the rock wall behind it.
-This makes the landmark less prominent from a distance, but quite dramatic close up.
+This makes the landmark less prominent from a distance, but quite dramatic up close.
 Morning Glory Bridge is sometimes called Morning Glory Arch by those who believe it to be an alcove arch rather than a natural bridge.
-That debate is for the geologists and erosion enthusiasts, but no matter how you label the impressive span, it is one monumental sight.
+That debate is for geologists and erosion enthusiasts, but no matter how you label the impressive span, it is one monumental sight.

 Morning Glory Bridge

 Another curious feature lies just below the arch.
 A stream of water can be seen and heard flowing directly out of a fracture in the rock face.
 This adds to the magic of the spot.
 After taking a moment to relax beneath the sandstone bridge, return the way you can for a 6-mile round trip trek.
 Negro Bill Canyon is protected by the Bureau of Land Management, and no fee or permit is required to hike to Morning Glory Bridge.

 A Canyoneering team rappels off Morning Glory Bridge